cngshow/isaac_rest/API ChangeLog.md

     * renamed RestDynamicSememeTypedData to RestDynamicSememeIdentifiedData (but this was an abstract parent class, so it shouldn't impact the API)
     * renamed RestDynamicSememeIdentifiedData.dataObjectType to 'dataIdentifed' and changed the type to a RestIdentifiedObject.
     * changed RestDynamicSememeDefinition.assemblageConceptId into a RestIdentifiedObject
-    * added assemblageconceptDescription to RestDynamicSememeDefinition
+    * added assemblageConceptDescription to RestDynamicSememeDefinition
     * removed extensionNameConcept from RestMappingSetExtensionValue (was a duplicate of extensionNameConceptIdentifiers)

 * 2016/11/15 - 1.8.0: